RamiMoussally95/Applications-Distribuees/README.md

 Create a folder named src and add the following file: src/Main.java
 Code
-Below is the Java code used in this project:
+Below is the improved and modular Java code for the project:

 java
 Copy